srkraut/sigma-docs/docs/module/powerPoint.md

 ## Prepare your Windows Players

-Install PowerPoint on your Windows PC alongside your Xibo Player and make the following adjustments to the Windows Registry to disable the windows prompt when opening the PowerPoint.
+Install PowerPoint on your Windows PC alongside your Sigma-DS Player and make the following adjustments to the Windows Registry to disable the windows prompt when opening the PowerPoint.
 Please ensure you have taken all necessary precautions when making these changes.

 ```
 [HKEY_CLASSES_ROOT\PowerPoint.Show.12]